 There is monthly Mersey journal club and a local trainee-run research collaborative.

-A locally run MSc in Urology is due to start in September 2018, on which it is hoped all new ST3s will enrol.
+A locally run MSc in Urology started in September 2018, on which all new ST3s are encouraged to enrol.

 Research and Audit

 The University of Liverpool plays a leading role in the Cancer Research UK Experimental Cancer Medicine Centre and runs the Liverpool Tissue Bank.
 Research themes include fundamental studies of cancer cells and the molecular biology of cancer, as well as translational research and tumour specific research in urology, including renal cancer.
 The main research areas are: